 Regardless of the name or location, the point is that Beckham is doing his thing and is doing it BIG.
-The once amazing soccer player creates his own soccer team and building a brand new stadium for it.
+The once amazing soccer player created his own soccer team and built a brand new stadium for it.
 YOU GO BECKS!

 Heart Broken by his Son’s decision not to play football:

 Beckham told ABC News that he would love for his children to play football professionally when they grow up, but only if it made them happy.